13.18 Alcohol and Drugs

-Because alcohol and drug abuse poses a threat to the health and safety of University faculty, staff, students, and visitors and interferes with the ability of the University to achieve its mission, it is the policy of the University of Northern Iowa to provide a drug-free workplace and learning environment and, more specifically, to:
+Because alcohol and drug abuse poses a threat to the health and safety of University faculty, staff, students, and visitors and interferes with the ability of the University to achieve its mission, it is the policy of UNI to provide a drug-free workplace and learning environment and, more specifically, to:

 A. General policy

-Alcoholic beverages shall not be possessed, dispensed, distributed, or consumed by students on campus except as allowed by applicable law and this policy.
+- Alcoholic beverages shall not be possessed, dispensed, distributed, or consumed by students on campus except as allowed by applicable law and university policy.

 Students who are of the legal drinking age and who live on University property, including residence halls, on-campus apartments, and other university rental properties, may possess or consume alcohol in their living space.
 If none of the students assigned to a living space is of the legal drinking age, alcohol is not permitted in the living space.
 This includes empty alcohol containers.
-Students living in residence halls or on-campus apartments are also subject to further guidelines as defined in the Department of Residence On-Campus Community Standards and Housing Contract.
+Students living in residence halls or on-campus apartments are also subject to further guidelines as defined in the UNI Housing & Dining A-Z Guide and the Terms and Conditions of the On-Campus Community Standards and Housing and Dining Contract.